zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

 ## Step 2: Data Preparation ##
 In this step we will perform some data prepartion steps to make data set ready for visualizatuion.

-1. Complete data set is created in previous step.
-Now on the left hand side, click on "data".
+1. Complete data set is created in step1.
+Now on the left hand side as shown below , click on "data".
     ![](./images/oascdb25.png " ")

-2. Select the dataset **Financials Complete Data set** created in previous step.
+2. Select the dataset **Financials Complete Data set** (created in step1).
     ![](./images/oascdb26.png " ")

 3. Click on “Prepare” to perform some “Data Preparation” steps.